valefimoff11/patterns/Readme.md

 components - python packages, modules, classes, functions

 Design Process:
+1. Catalogue and know in detail each type  of system building component (all types documented here)
-1. Identify and Model/Specify the Domain Concepts/Entities and the associated Business Functional ARchitetcure
+2. Identify and Model/Specify the Domain Concepts/Entities and the associated Business Functional ARchitetcure
-2. Model and implement the Domain Concepts and Biz Functional Architecture with Technical Components, Tech ARchitecture, Data Structires and Algorithms and IT/CLoud/Data Center Infrastructure services
+3. Model and implement the Domain Concepts and Biz Functional Architecture with Technical Components, Tech ARchitecture, Data Structires and Algorithms and IT/CLoud/Data Center Infrastructure services
-3. Design and IMplement the non-functio0nal requirements (follows the principles in 2 too)
+4. Design and IMplement the non-functio0nal requirements (follows the principles in 2 too)

 ---------------------------------------------